Eschatologue/CM_wiki/docs/class/barbarian/world-tree.md

 ### Level 14: Travel Along the Tree

 You can briefly travel along the World Tree.
-When you activate your Rage and as a Bonus Action while it's active, you can teleport up to 60 feet to an unoccupied space you can see.
+When you activate your Rage and as a :rsc-b: Bonus Action while it's active, you can teleport up to 60 feet to an unoccupied space you can see.

-In addition, once oer Rage, you can increase the range of that teleport to 150 feet, When you do so, you can also bring up to six willing creatures who are within 10 feet of you.
+In addition, once per Rage, you can increase the range of that teleport to 150 feet, When you do so, you can also bring up to six willing creatures who are within 10 feet of you.
 Each creature teleports to an unoccupied space of your choice within 10 feet of your destination space.

+--8<-- "includes/snippets/item-mastery.md"
+--8<-- "includes/snippets/item-property.md"